From draper’s shop to retail group

 The three retail chains, føtex (1960), Bilka (1970) and Netto (1981), were all created to support new shopping habits and changes in lifestyle.

-In 1999, Herman Salling went on pension, and shortly after his 60-year anniversary at the company in 2006, he passed away.
+In 1999, Herman Salling retired, and shortly after his 60-year anniversary at the company in 2006, he passed away.
 His spirit remains a central part of our culture.

 Since the first department store opened in 1948, our business has undergone major developments.
 Our chains have always developed in response to customer needs – such as when føtex offered consumers a whole new way to shop in 1960 with the country's first supermarket on Guldsmedgade in Aarhus.